Sirkisian/EasyCSG/README.md

 - Add call stack for errors
 - Add xml output for logfile
 - Add more primitives (cone, pyramid, torus)
-- Add action to ribbon buttons in menu (open, save, save as, logfile, delete)
+- Add action to ribbon buttons in menu (open, save, save as, logfile)
 - Add lighting and texturing for carve objects
 - Add shader for drawing of carve objects
 - Implement triangulation or tessellation for carve objects